cylc/cylc-doc/src/user-guide/running-workflows/task-job-states.rst

 Retrying Tasks
 ==============

-In Cylc 8, a task that fails but is configured to :term:`retry` will return to the ``waiting`` state, with a new clock trigger to handle the retry delay.
+Tasks that fail but are configured to :term:`retry` return to the ``waiting`` state, with a new clock trigger to handle the configured retry delay.

 .. note::

    A task that is waiting on a retry will already have one or more failed jobs associated with it.

-..
-[1] These are ready to run as far as their task dependencies are concerned.